rosemaryhanson/HansonHauntedTest2/README.md

 # Case Studies

-This paper will highlight 3 types of hauntedness that exist along a spectrum of rationality, intentionality, and materiality: possession, aura, and memory.
+This paper will highlight 3 types of hauntedness that exist along a spectrum of rationality, intentionality, and materiality: _possession_, _aura_, and _memory_.
 These three types of hauntedness represent an organizational conceit rather than a categorical, exhaustive, or static scheme.
 After all, one type of materiality does not preclude others – occulted or otherwise[^55].
 These three are presented instead to illustrate the diverse ways objects provoke human affectivity and affect human perceptions and actions [^24][^38].
 <param ve-image
        label="A visual outline of the three case studies to come: possession, aura, and memory." description="This image was produced using the image manipulation software GIMP 2.10.22."